-Reading within a more specific area within the major field, leading to a selection of an honors topic, and the preparation of a prospectus and bibliography (or its equivalent in particular cases) to be submitted to the directing faculty member and to the Honors Council.
+Reading within a more specific area within the major field, leading to a selection of an honors topic, and the preparation

 463 Reading and Research for Honors III Credit, 2 sem. hrs.

 Prerequisite: Honors II

 An honors essay (or approved equivalent) will be written and defended before an Honors Examination Committee.